-- 10 pages (exactly!) plus references page, no appendix → document length: 11 pages - Each extra page and each day of late submission downgrades your mark by 0.3! - due Sunday, June 13th 2021, 23:59 - send by email to Chris, Anna, Alex & Ralph - Outline for project report: - 1.
+- 10 pages (exactly!) plus references page, no appendix → document length: 11 pages - Each extra page and each day of late submission downgrades your mark by 0.3! - due Sunday, May 29th 2022, 23:59 - send by email to Chris, Sven, Alex & Ralph - Outline for project report: - 1.
 Application area and goals (0.5 pages) - 2.
 Profile (structure and size) of your data set (minimum 1 page) - 3.
-Preprocessing and Mining - describe different approaches and parameter settings (parameter optimization) that you tried - including description of evaluation setup (split, x-val, nested-x-val?) and evaluation results - including discussion of the results and an analysis of the errors still made by the best method (minimum 2 pages) - Requirements - 1.
+Preprocessing and Mining - describe different approaches and parameter settings (parameter optimization) that you tried - including description of evaluation setup (split, x-val, nested-x-val?) and evaluation results - including an analysis of the errors still made by the best method, a discussion of the results, and a comparison to state-of-the-art results (together: minimum 2 pages) - Requirements - 1.
 You must use the latex template of the Springer Computer Science Proceedings - 2.
 Please cite sources properly and use your references page - 3.
-Also submit your Python code or RapidMiner processes and (a subset) of your data - 4.
+Also submit your Python code and (a subset) of your data - 4.
 Include your names and your team number on the first page!